jmarcosdias/awesome/README.md

 The Get Here page contains some external links to public transports in Cobh and a map to help the user to get in Cobh.

-The colors that appear on the other two pages are used here to enhance the user experience.
+The colours that appear on the other two pages are used here to enhance the user experience.

 Thanks to Google for the Google Map of Cobh that is placed here by using an iframe.